Search the Health Library

 These same surgeons are committed to continually studying and evaluating new methods of surgical treatment and improving surgical outcomes through clinical and laboratory research in such areas as protection of the brain and neurological systems during bypass operations and the future use of stem cells for concomitant procedures in patients with congestive heart failure.
 Often, patients will benefit from new therapies not readily available at other hospitals.

 Part of our commitment to delivering the best patient care is providing individuals with as much quality information regarding an illness and treatment as is required to make them feel comfortable with their options and choices.
-The Johns Hopkins Hospital has been ranked #1 in the 2009 U. S. News & World Report rankings of American Hospitals.
-Our Cardiovascular Program has been ranked #3 in the country and will continue to strive to provide the best patient care and most innovative treatment options to our patients and their families.
+The Johns Hopkins Hospital will continue to provide the best patient care and most innovative treatment options to our patients and their families.

 We hope that the information contained on our Web site meets your needs.
 If not, we ask that you feel free to contact us to request additional information or advice.
 You can also make a patient referral.